zeixcom/craft-boarding/README.md

      - **Target Element**: CSS selector for the element to highlight (e.g., `#main-content`, `.btn.submit`, `[data-attribute="value"]`)
      - **Placement**: Where to show the step relative to the target (`top`, `bottom`, `left`, `right`, `center`)

-### Multi-Language Tours and Translations

-The Boarding Pro edition provides comprehensive support for multi-site and multi-language tours, allowing you to create localized experiences for users across different sites.

-#### Creating Multi-Language Tours

-For multi-site installations, follow this recommended workflow to create tours that work across different languages:

-#### Recommended Workflow
-1. **Create the Base Tour**:
-   - Navigate to **Boarding > New Tour**
-   - Fill in the basic tour information in your primary language
-   - Add all the tour steps with complete content
-   - **Important**: Do not enable translations yet - save the tour first
-   - Click **Save**

-2. **Enable Translations**:
-   - After saving, edit the tour again
-   - Toggle the "Translatable Tour" Lightswitch
-   - Click **Save** again

-3. **Translate Content**:
-   - Use the site switcher in the top-right corner of the tour edit page
-   - Select the site/language you want to translate to
-   - Translate the tour content:
-     - **Tour Name**: Translate to the target language
-     - **Tour Description**: Translate to the target language
-     - **Step Titles**: Translate each step title
-     - **Step Content**: Translate the step content while keeping the same structure
-     - **Target Elements**: Keep the same CSS selectors (these should remain consistent across sites)
-     - **Placement**: Keep the same positioning
-   - Click **Save**
-   - Repeat for each additional language/site

-#### Important Translation Notes

-- **Keep step count consistent**: All language versions have the same amount of steps.
-Steps can only be deleted in the Primary Site Tour.
-When steps are deleted in non primary site, it will automatically take the step from the Primary Language Version.
-- **Test each language**: Preview tours in each language to ensure proper targeting and content flow
+### Multi-Site Tours and Propagation Methods

+The Boarding Pro edition provides comprehensive support for multi-site installations with flexible propagation methods, allowing you to control how tour content is distributed across different sites.

+#### Tour Propagation Methods

+When creating or editing a tour, you can choose how it propagates across your sites:

+**None (Single Site Only)**
+- Tour exists only on the site where it was created
+- No automatic propagation to other sites
+- Ideal for site-specific onboarding content

+**All Sites**
+- Tour content is identical across all sites
+- Changes to tour content on any site update all sites
+- Perfect for tours that don't require localization
+- Example: Feature introduction tours that apply universally

+**Site Group**
+- Tour propagates to all sites within the same site group
+- Each site can have unique content
+- Useful for region-specific or brand-specific tours
+- Example: Tours for different brands sharing the same Craft installation

+**Language**
+- Tour propagates to all sites with the same language
+- Content remains identical across sites with matching language settings
+- Changes made on any site with the same language update all matching sites
+- Ideal for multi-domain setups with shared language content
+- Example: English tours shared across example.com and example.co.uk

+#### Creating Tours with Propagation

+1. Navigate to **Boarding > New Tour**
+2. Fill in the tour information (name, description, steps)
+3. Select the **Propagation Method** from the dropdown
+4. Click **Save**
+5. The tour will automatically be available on the appropriate sites based on your chosen propagation method

+#### Editing Multi-Site Tours

+**Site Selector**
+- When editing a tour, the site selector in the top-right corner shows only sites where the tour exists
+- Switch between sites to edit site-specific content (for Site Group propagation)
+- Changes to shared content (All Sites, Language) automatically update all applicable sites

+**Content Behavior by Propagation Method**

+For **All Sites** and **Language** propagation:
+- Tour name, description, and steps remain synchronized
+- Editing on any applicable site updates all sites
+- No per-site variations allowed

+For **Site Group** propagation:
+- Each site can have unique tour content
+- Edit tour independently on each site in the group
+- Changes only affect the current site

+For **None** propagation:
+- Tour only exists on the creation site
+- No site selector appears (single site only)

+#### Best Practices

+**Choosing the Right Propagation Method**
+- Use **None** for site-specific tutorials (e.g., "Managing Your Inventory" for an e-commerce site)
+- Use **All Sites** for universal features (e.g., "How to Create a Blog Post")
+- Use **Site Group** for brand-specific content across related sites
+- Use **Language** for consistent content across sites with the same language

+**Testing Multi-Site Tours**
+- Test tours on each applicable site to ensure proper element targeting
+- Verify that CSS selectors work across all sites
+- Confirm that tours appear for the correct user groups

 #### Import/Export with Translations